 Books of the Bible Go Fish – Do you want your kids to learn all the Books of the Bible?
 Here’s a fun game to get you started!

 Put your kids to bed early to make sure they are ready for homeschooling/Bible study.
 Do it once a week if you can’t do it more, but do it at a time when they all can focus.
 Right before bedtime may not be best for all families, but Tuesdays at 6 may be.

 Using different Bible versions may be difficult for your kids to follow along, so if you have to print out the same version or have it on the laptop for all to read, then do that.

 Using easy-read versions of the Bible or gearing the reading level toward the middle child’s comprehension level is fair.
 This allows kids to understand and make learning God’s Word simple and graspable.

-Not in a bad way.
-Make sure you have Legos out, coloring pages ready, journaling pages handy.
+Make sure you have LEGOs out, coloring pages ready, journaling pages handy.
 Allow them to doodle if they come in and out of the study.

 If you have a playpen for your babies or toddlers, use it!
 Pull it close to your other kids and let them be around because they will also be participating one day.

 Keep it simple, keep it informative and engaging, and high tail out of there.
 We don’t need long-drawn-out Bible study lessons for them to be effective.
 This brings me to my next tip.